procore/nox/ROADMAP.md

 * test suite
 * better/more inclusive/more helpful godocs
 * More Portable `elastic` package
-* helper commands for arbitrary api requets
+* helper commands for arbitrary api requests

 ## v0.3.0